'Totally surreal.' A Cook Children's neurologist looks back on her days as a volunteer

-At the age of 14, Dr. Keator first started her volunteer work in 1994 as a title holder with the Miss Texas Organization.
-Along with many of the other titleholders, she would perform her talent in the atrium for the patients.
+Dr. Keator, who is a pediatric neurologist and epileptologist at Cook Children’s, began volunteering at Cook Children's at the age of 14 as a title holder with the Miss Texas Organization.
+Along with many of the other titleholders, she would perform her talent for patients in the atrium.
 Back then she performed ventriloquist routines.

-“My fondest memory is being in the Atrium performing and you look up and see all the children and their parents looking down and watching you,” Dr. Keator said.
+“My fondest memory is being in the Atrium performing and you look up and see all the children and their parents looking down and watching you,” she said.
 “It was so daunting then and now I walk past it all the time.”

 When asked if she always wanted to be a doctor, Dr. Keator said, “I always knew I wanted to do something in the medical field.
 We all have that childhood dream of what we want to be when we grow up, and even then I always wanted to help people, especially children.”